-We strongly encourage students to have all of the application material required by ERAS submitted by the September 29th date.
+We strongly encourage students to have all of the application material required by ERAS submitted by the September 19th date.
 It is also recognized that students can not completely control when their letters of recommendation get submitted.
-While all faculty are strongly encouraged to complete the letters by September 29th, programs understand that some of their peers may be slightly delinquent.
-If your letters are not uploaded by September 29th, it would be appropriate to gentle send a reminder to your letter of recommendation writer and/or their administrative support.
+While all faculty are strongly encouraged to complete the letters by September 19th, programs understand that some of their peers may be slightly delinquent.
+If your letters are not uploaded by September 19th, it would be appropriate to gentle send a reminder to your letter of recommendation writer and/or their administrative support.

-2. What if one of my letter of recommendation writers does not complete the ACAPS letter of recommendation form?
+- What if one of my letter of recommendation writers does not complete the ACAPS letter of recommendation form?

 While ACAPS encourages use of the recommendation form by your letter of recommendation writers, it is not mandatory and some faculty will opt to only write a standard letter of recommendation.
 Programs are aware of this variability in usage and based on the experience of over the past years, whether a letter writer does or does not use the additional ACAPS form does NOT affect the impact of the letter.

-4. Can you please explain how the Plastic Surgery Common Application is part of this year's applications?
+- Can you please explain how the Plastic Surgery Common Application is part of this year's applications?

 The Plastic Surgery Common Applications (PSCA) was used a supplemental piece of the application process last year with overall positive reviews from students and programs.
 The goal of the PSCA was to provide a more relevant plastic surgery specific application while reducing the financial costs to students.
 Based on the results of last year's pilot study, ACAPS has encouraged the use of the PSCA by member programs.
-Most programs will still be requiring an ERAS application as the primary application with the recommended use of the PSCA as a supplemental application.
-In addition, there are some programs that plan to use only the PSCA for applicant review.
-Additional information can be found at: American Council of Academic Plastic Surgeons - Plastic Surgery Common Application (acaplasticsurgeons.org).
+Each program may choose whether they wish to use ERAS, the PSCA, or both for its application process.
+FAQs on Applying to Plastic Surgery can be found at: https://acaplasticsurgeons.org/PSCA

-5. Why is ACAPS supporting use of the PSCA?
+- Why is ACAPS supporting use of the PSCA?

 While ACAPS recognizes the increase work for students that is required to complete a supplemental application, the potential for a more specialty-specific application that provides students a better ability to highlight their most important accomplishments will likely lead to a better holistic review by programs.
-In addition, the costs of the PSCA (free to applicants) is attractive given the known financial burden placed on students during the Match process.
-ACAPS will review the feedback and outcomes from this year's use of PSCA in evaluating the potential for even more substantial usage in the upcoming years.
+In addition, the costs of the PSCA (currently free to applicants) is attractive given the known financial burden placed on students during the Match process.
+ACAPS will review the feedback and outcomes from use of PSCA in evaluating the potential for even more substantial usage in the upcoming years.
 Similar trends are also being seen in other specialties and within the ERAS applications.

-6. What is the 'uniform' interview date?
+- What is the 'uniform' interview date?

 ACAPS understands the stress and inequities in a first-come, first-serve interview policy, in which more interview invitations are sent out than there are spots for interviews.
 ACAPS has a policy regarding interview invitations, known informally as the 'uniform interview date'.
 Briefly, the interview invitations are sent on the same day for all programs.
 No more interview invitations are sent out than there are spots for interviews.
 Applicants then will have several days to consider their options, and can accept or reject their interview offers.
 Once the programs have heard from the 'first round' invitations, they may reissue invitations for unfilled interview slots.

-7. I am trying to plan my schedule for interview season, when are most interviews?
+- I am trying to plan my schedule for interview season, when are most interviews?